hot-glue-for-rails/hot-glue/README.md

 ### `--big-edit`

-If you do not want inline editing of your list items but instead want to fall back to full page style behavior for your edit views, use `--big-edit`.
-Turbo still handles the page interactions, but the user is taken to a full-screen edit page instead of an edit-in-place interaction.
+If you do not want inline editing of your list items but instead want to fallback to full-page style behavior for your edit views, use `--big-edit`.

+The user will be taken to a full-screen edit page instead of an edit-in-place interaction.

 When using `--big-edit`, any downnested portals will be displayed on the edit page instead of on the list page.

+Big edit makes all edit and magic button operations happen using `'data-turbo': false`, fully reloading the page and submitting HTML requests instead of TURBO_STREAM requests.

+Likewise, the controller's `update` action always redirects instead of using Turbo.

 ### `--display-list-after-update`